1shikasarda/SPOTLY-Find-Your-Perfect-Spot/README.md

-# Spotly - "Smart parking at your fingertips 🚗✨
+# Spotly-Smart parking at your fingertips 🚗✨

 ## 🌟 Overview
 This wireframe for a mobile parking application that allows users to find, book, and pay for parking spots on-the-go.
 The app includes:

 🔐 User authentication

 📍 Location-based parking search

 🚘 Real-time spot availability

 💳 Booking & payment management

 💬 Feedback collection

 ## ✨ Key Features